PruvoNet/cronicle-client/README.md

 `request-promise` is a peer dependency and must be installed by you (>=1.0.0)

 --NOTICE--
-If you want to use the timing objects helpers, you must also install `moment`
+If you want to use the timing utils, you must also install `moment`

 ## Quick example